Gardner and Tinsley Filling Station

 In the post-war era, Macon County continued to grow and develop.
 The 20th century brought advancements in transportation, education, and healthcare to the region.
 Highways were improved, allowing for easier travel and the growth of tourism.
 Today, Macon County maintains its agricultural heritage while also diversifying its economy with industries such as manufacturing and healthcare services.
 The county also boasts several historical sites, including the Macon County Courthouse, which was placed on the National Register of Historic Places in 1980.

-This timeline provides a concise overview of the key events in the history of Macon County, Missouri.
+This timeline provides a condensed summary of the historical journey of Macon County, Missouri.